LloydAlbin/pg_monitor/timescaledb/README.md

 You will need to customize the following yaml files:

 * pg-monitor-timescaledb-pvc.yaml for setting size, location, StorageClass for the PVC.
+* pg-monitor-timescaledb-secret.yaml for setting the postgres superuser password.
 * pg-monitor-timescaledb-service.yaml for setting the targetPort (converts Port 5432 to 5432) and nodePort (converts Port 5432 to 30002)
 * pg-monitor-timescaledb-deployment.yaml file for setting the postgres password / secrets, etc.